Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space

 We have proven that, indeed, one can employ the scale transformations of the physical volume to attain the desired continuum limit.
-This result is based on the homogeneity properties of the time-dependent masses of the perturbations with respect to their dependence on the volume $v$, and on the similar homogeneity of the conformal time that is used in the dynamical equations for these perturbations.
-For hybrid LQC in the effective regime, the mass is homogeneous of degree $2/3$ and the conformal time has homogeneity degree $-1/3$.
-Similar results apply to the dressed metric approach, and to the classical counterpart of our perturbed model.
+This result is based on the homogeneity properties of the time-dependent masses of the perturbations with respect to their dependence on the volume ${\cal V}$, and on the similar homogeneity of the conformal time that is used in the dynamical equations for these perturbations.
+For GR and for effective regimes in Canonical Quantum Cosmology under reasonable assumptions about the adopted quantization, the mass turns out to be homogeneous of degree $2/3$ and the conformal time has homogeneity degree $-1/3$.
 Then, extracting a reference scale from the physical volume and letting this scale tend to infinity, we have obtained the continuum limit in Fourier space.
-Actually, from a mathematical viewpoint, the limit would also be well defined if the homogeneity of the time-dependent masses is distorted with subdominant terms with respect to the used reference scale, as it would be the case beyond the effective regime of LQC, in deeper quantum regions \cite{hybrref}.
+Actually, from a mathematical viewpoint, the limit would also be well defined if the homogeneity of the time-dependent masses in Canonical Quantum Cosmology were distorted with subdominant terms with respect to the used reference scale, as one expects that it could be the case beyond the effective regime, in deeper quantum regions (see e.g. \cite{hybrref}).